-- Gammagard may cause dizziness, light-headedness, or blurred vision.
+- Gammagard may cause dizziness or lightheadedness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Gammagard with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Aseptic meningitis syndrome (AMS) has been reported to occur rarely in association with immunoglobulin medicines.
+- Aseptic meningitis syndrome (AMS) has been reported to occur rarely in association with the use of Gammagard.
 This usually begins within several hours to 2 days following treatment.
-Symptoms include severe headache, neck stiffness, drowsiness, fever, painful eye movements, sensitivity to light, nausea, and vomiting.
+Symptoms include severe headache, neck stiffness, unusual drowsiness, fever, painful eye movements, sensitivity to light, nausea, and vomiting.

 - Gammagard is made from human plasma.
-There is an extremely low risk of developing a viral infection or Creutzfeldt-Jakob disease (CJD) after using Gammagard.
+There is an extremely low risk of developing a viral infection (eg, parvovirus, hepatitis A) or Creutzfeldt-Jakob disease (CJD) after using Gammagard.
 Discuss any questions or concerns with your doctor.

 - Gammagard may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using Gammagard.

-- Lab tests, including antibody levels, blood thickness, and kidney function, may be performed while you use Gammagard.
+- Lab tests, including kidney function, blood thickness, and antibody levels, may be performed while you use Gammagard.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Gammagard with caution in the ELDERLY; they may be more sensitive to its effects, especially kidney problems and blood clots.

 - PREGNANCY and BREAST-FEEDING: It is not known if Gammagard can cause harm to the fetus.
-If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using Gammagard while you are pregnant.
-It is not known if Gammagard is found in breast milk.
-If you are or will be breast-feeding while you use Gammagard, check with your doctor.
+If you become pregnant while taking Gammagard, contact your doctor.
+You will need to discuss the benefits and risks of using Gammagard during pregnancy.
+It is not known if this medicine is found in breast milk.
+If you are or will be breast-feeding while you are using this medicine, check with your doctor.
 Discuss any possible risks to your baby.